AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 **[Overall: Good job!
 Your writing is always superb.
 I would say that you need to improve on using your figures effectively throughout your report.
 It's hard to follow your report through when I have to jump around to find the correct figure you are referring to.
 Be consistent in linking (or not linking) sections of your report.
 Try to go back and add comments to your Python code.]**

 ## Abstract
-Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's components.
-The Dissolved Gas subteam continued research to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
-The Fall 2018 subteam fabricated a small-scale prototype incorporating a fluidized bed reactor.
-The Spring 2019 subteam began to experimentally evaluate the prototype: given qualitative success, the subteam tested the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
-In future semesters, the subteam will continue to troubleshoot currently malfunctional aspects of the prototype, and to iterate improvements to work toward a prototype for application in an AguaClara plant.
+Excess dissolved air in a treatment plant’s influent water decreases the plant's functionality.
+The Spring 2019 Dissolved Gas subteam continued research to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
+The Spring 2019 subteam began to experimentally evaluate the prototype fabricated by the Fall 2018 subteam: a small-scale prototype incorporating a fluidized bed reactor.
+Given qualitative success, the subteam tested the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
+In future semesters, the subteam will continue to troubleshoot currently malfunctioning aspects of the prototype, and to iterate improvements to work toward a prototype for application in an AguaClara plant.

 **[Please use past tense to refer to current semester and prior semester work.]**